16th Street Park

 16th Street Park, also known as Dominico – 16th Street Park, is a municipal park in Bayonne, New Jersey.
 It is located on the west side of the city along the Newark Bay across from Port Newark–Elizabeth Marine Terminal.
-It is a component of the Hackensack RiverWalk.
+It is a component of the Hackensack River Greenway.

 History

 The park was developed as a Works Progress Administration project.

 The park is named in dedication to G. Thomas DiDomenico, who was mayor of Bayonne from 1955–1959.

 In 2022, a memorial bench to honor Jersey City Police detective Joseph A. Seals who lost his life in connection to the 2019 Jersey City shooting, was created.